Algonquin Outfitters celebrates 25 years of Tuesday night group rides

 A small group of mountain bikers had been riding a lot together back then, says Sutcliffe, but as they got a bit older and began to juggle careers and families, they were finding it harder to just spontaneously get together.

 “We set a night so that everyone knew when to show up,” says Cronk.
 Tuesday was as good a night as any and whoever could make it just showed up – on a typical night, there would be eight to ten riders, fewer in the early and late season, more in the summer months.
 Over time it grew with some coming to try it out and finding it wasn’t for them – maybe because its not about racing, maybe because they had other commitments – while others come back time and time again.
 In the summer, cottagers often join in the fun too, some from other provinces or countries.

 The group rides a variety of trails in and around Huntsville, travelling 15 to 20 kilometres a night.
 “It’s nice riding,” says Cronk.
-They have occasionally made trips down to the Buckwallow trails in Gravenhurst or to the Echo Valley trails in Lake of Bays, too.
+They have occasionally made trips down to the Buckwallow trails [NOW CLOSED] in Gravenhurst or to the Echo Valley trails in Lake of Bays, too.

 If you want to participate, drop into the Algonquin Outfitters Bike Shop to introduce yourself – staff can give you more information about the rides and help you determine whether your riding experience would be a good fit for the trails.
 Everyone is welcome, though they recommend that participants be older than 15 – younger children may not be able to keep up with the group.

 “It’s a fun night for people to meet, and to promote mountain biking,” says Sutcliffe.
 There’s a lot of camaraderie and people new to the group are nurtured.
 So if you’re a beginner, don’t let that deter you.